tannuchoudhary/Pointers/pointer_4.md

 4  commit
 ```

+let us take another example

 # GENERIC POINTERS

 We know that to use pointers we have to assign a pointer with specific data type but what if we want tow rite code that can deal with any type of data.

-In this case we will use a generic pointers
+In this case we will use generic pointers